b23prodtm/acake2php/README.md

     ./test-cake.sh

-There are options (--travis, --openshift, --circle) dedicated to continuous integration build environments.
+There are options (--runner, --travis) dedicated to continuous integration build environments.
 Use --help to see more about options.

 See [below](#common-issues) to allow access on the built-in local server.